 This composition was used in the same theatre piece, though it was written independently.

 This was written in the early 90’s but this is a very recent recording (January 2010).

 6 Test One

 The harmony theoretician, George Russell, calls the 1st exercise of one of his seminars “Test One.”
 Except for a minor change, this was my proposition.

 I conceptualized, played all the voices, and did the mix for this short theme (in French, “générique”) that was for the DVD of the National Museum Consortium in France (RMN).
 A volume on the instruments and “music” of pre-historic times was edited for their series on Art History and released in 2006.

-Paris based composer, U. Aldridge Hansberry is a New Orleans native who performs as a drummer-percussionist, and flutist in Europe and North America.
+U. Aldridge Hansberry is Paris based composer, and a New Orleans native who performs as a drummer-percussionist, and flutist in Europe and North America.
 You can find out more about her work from these links: